damalialutfiani/Quizz-on-codecademy/Learn Python 3-Lesson10 Introduction to Classes.md

     d.
 Type

 6. What does the type() function do in Python?

--	Returns a type object that contains some metadata about the class.
+    a.
+Returns a type object that contains some metadata about the class.

--	**Returns the class that an object implements.**
+    b.  **Returns the class that an object implements.**

--	Returns a string that’s the name of the class.
+    c.
+Returns a string that’s the name of the class.

--	Returns an implementation of a class.
+    d.
+Returns an implementation of a class.